sritchie73/NetRep/vignettes/NetRep.md

 your compiler that supports this `C++11` feature.
 We have found that this works on versions of `gcc` as old as `gcc-4.6.3`.

-If installation fails prior to this it is likely that you will need to install the necessary compilers and libraries, then reinstall R. For `C++` and `fortran` compilers we recommend installing `g++` and `gfortran` from the appropriate package manager for your operating system (e.g. `apt-get` for Ubuntu). `BLAS` and `LAPACK` libraries can be installed by installing `libblas-dev` and `liblapack-dev`.
+If installation fails prior to this step it is likely that you will need to install the necessary compilers and libraries, then reinstall R. For `C++` and `fortran` compilers we recommend installing `g++` and `gfortran` from the appropriate package manager for your operating system (e.g. `apt-get` for Ubuntu). `BLAS` and `LAPACK` libraries can be installed by installing `libblas-dev` and `liblapack-dev`.
 Note that these libraries **must** be installed prior to installation of R.

 ## Data required for a NetRep analysis